sumanyu/stock-trading/README.md

 ## Done
 * Load max-heap bids with history
-* Output `top n`
+* Output `top n k`
+* Respond to input

+## In progress
+* Start bid streams on separate threads

 ## To do
-* Respond to input and bidstreams
-* Multi threading for input and bidstreams
+* Synchronize bid stream bids to main thread bids object
 * Test suite

 ## Resources used